 - The structure provides a reminder of the detail that must be entered in order for a proposal to be comprehensive

-To answer the question of whether this book fits your list and will be profitable, follow these steps.
+To answer the question of whether this book fits your list, follow these steps.

 - Make your editorial argument in a proposal brief

 - Hold the acquisition meeting

 The proposal is the document in which the proposing editor makes the editorial and marketing-focussed case for the publication.
 Use this brief to gather all this information into a single document that can be circulated for comment and finally put to the editorial management team for their decision on whether to go ahead with the publication.
 It is a collection of information about the new book that includes its bare details, such as the title and subtitle, the editor who is proposing it, and the author, and marketing information.
 Download as a PDF document for printing or distribution.